Frequently Asked Questions

 How can I get Mozilla swag?

 Mozilla Reps have access to a special Swag Request form for events they are organizing or attending.
-Each request is reviewed and approved or rejected by the Mozilla Rep council, based on a specific set of criteria.
+Each request is reviewed and approved or rejected by the Review Team, based on a specific set of criteria.
 Mozilla Reps can also request Mozilla Rep-specific swag such as t-shirts, stickers and buttons that they are strongly encouraged to wear when attending events.

 Can I produce my own localized swag?